vives-project-xp/Taxi/README.md

 <h1>How do we send code to the motor?</h1>
 We use a gshield v5b as a motor driver (it has 3 drivers, we used Y).
 With the GRBL library this Gshield can communicate with an Arduino Uno which is attatched to it.
 With serial data input from TX to RX we can send our code to make the motor run to the Arduino, using GCODE.
 Below this you see a code snippet from our code in Python.
-Initially, we used Universal gcode to let the motor turn around, later on we programmed this in Python ourself.
+Initially, we used Universal gcode to let the motor turn around, later on we programmed this ourself in Python.

 <h1>How to use the programs?</h1>